Sign up to our Newsletter

 Whether you want to finish law school in 2.5 years or pursue a dual degree such as a JD/MD, CU can give you the tools you need to succeed.
 You can even get practical experience through their highly developed clinical education and experiential learning.
 As a result, CU is one of the best law schools in Colorado.

 The school is highly ranked in trial advocacy, clinical training, and legal writing.
 As a result, it’s no surprise the school attracts all kinds of candidates.
-The median GPA and LSAT of incoming students are 3.6 and 160.
-Acceptance rates are around 48.5%, and 79.5% of students pass the bar the first time around.
+The median LSAT score is 159, and the median GPA is 3.66.
+The acceptance rate is 53.06,% and the first-time bar passage rate is 81.71%.

 What’s more, the school offers an extensive host of financial aid & scholarship opportunities.
 If finances are a large concern for you, don’t forget to look into how to get into law school for free.